 At the same time, it aims to constrain the wastefulness and issues caused by point solution proliferation.

-1970s: Duane Walkers Business System Planning method was based on cross-organisational analysis of business processes and data.
+1970s: Duane Walkers Business System Planning (BSP) method

-The origins of EA can be traced back to IBM’s Business System Planning method, which Duane Walker reputedly started c1970.
+The origins of EA can be traced back to IBM’s BSP, which Duane Walker reputedly started c1970.

-Something of Walker’s ideas can be seen in John Zachman’s IS Architecture Framework and James Martin’s Information Engineering
+Something of these ideas can be seen in John Zachman’s IS Architecture Framework and James Martin’s Information Engineering

 1982: Zachman mentioned enterprise-level architecture in his paper proposing an IS Architecture Framework.